AlexanderSavochkin/AlexanderSavochkin.github.io/posts/unveiling-the-resolver-enigma-using-black-box-method-for-understanding-resolver-and-decoding-shaft-position-part-1/index.rst

    :width: 756
    :scale: 50

-Quick internet search didn't give me any datasheets or documentation, so let's try blackbox approach.
+A quick internet search didn't yeild any datasheets or documentation, so let's try blackbox approach.
 The labeling on the encoder says:
-**ROTOR 2 PHASE 9.75 VOLTS** and **STATOR 2 PHASE 10.1 VOLTS**,
+**ROTOR 2 PHASE 9.75 VOLTS** and **STATOR 2 PHASE 10.1 VOLTS**.
-so most probably we have two windings at :math:`90^\circ` on the stator at and two windings at :math:`90^\circ` on the rotor.
+Most probably, we have two windings at :math:`90^\circ` on the stator at and two windings at :math:`90^\circ` on the rotor.
 What we need to do is to provide reference :math:`\sin\left(\omega t\right)` and :math:`\cos\left(\omega t\right)` signals to the stator and read